sabinedijt/utils/README.md

 # Utils

-Reusable solutions to be used in Qubit experiences.
+Reusable solutions to be used in JS experiences.
 Add this code to an experience that's always executed and you can use it in any other experience.

 - nonBounce tracking
 - jqPoller